nilsso/acm-cpp/journal.md

 instead generating a vector of pairs of prime factors and their powers.
 This also necessitated changing the return type of `ACM::factorizatons` and changing the QOL printing function in `acm-main.cpp` to work on integer pair vectors.

+Replaced all the old unit test sources with ones for `ACM` and `factor`.
+Only the `factor` tests actually do anything as of now.